Skip to footer content

 1. Lightweight and Minimalistic:

-• Flask lightweight web application framework has very few dependencies, providing only essential components for web development, such as routing, request handling, templating, and testing.
+• Flask is a lightweight web application framework that has very few dependencies, providing essential components for web development, such as routing, request handling, templating, and testing.

 • It doesn’t impose a rigid structure, allowing developers to build applications their way.